 Typically, the B-CC HS Educational Foundation hosts several events throughout the year for current parents, alumni, and community members.
 We love the opportunity to get together with those who support our efforts as well as meet new people who want to learn more about what we do, volunteer, or contribute financially.

-However, 2020-21 is an unprecedented year, and the pandemic continues to prohibit these annual in-person events from taking place.
-Sign up for our newsletter to stay in the loop about new virtual events and program webinars that we will be hosting for the Foundation community!
+The pandemic continues to prohibit some of these annual in-person events from taking place.
+Sign up here to stay in the loop about upcoming events and program webinars that we will be hosting for the Foundation community!

 New Parent Party